Aladim/sunshade/README.md

 ### Housing and Mounting Frame
 * For the electronics a universal housing of aluminum is being considered.
-* To mount the hole device to the sunshade some ideas were made up but currently is still an opne issue to solve.
+* How to mount the complete assembly to the sunshade is currently being explored.
 #### Welding Work
 But we are allready happy to announce that we were able to win an welding expert for this project.